 ↑ That’s it on the right of this photo from 1923, when the streetcar tracks were being installed.
 Check out the row of houses across the street, which are long gone now.
 It’s funny that those TTC saw-horses look exactly like ones you might see around construction sites in the city today! ↑

-↑ There it is in 1923, a month later, when the tracks was nearly finished. ↑
+↑ There it is in 1923, a month later, when the tracks were nearly finished. ↑

 ↑ 80 Spadina Avenue on the left. ↑

-I have one more post coming about the awesome Contact Photography Festival, and then that will be it until it happens again next year!
+I have really enjoyed the Contact Photography Festival, and look forward to it happening again next year!

 Thank you for reading. xo loulou